Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling: Spatial superposition states and quantum enhanced measurements

 We demonstrate quantum precision measurements beating the standard quantum limit using Fisher information.
 A spatially distributed staggered potential is introduced via a spin-dependent optical superlattice, inducing an energy bias of $\Delta/h =1.49(2)$~kHz between the left and right sites.
 The entangled states evolve in this staggered potentials, accumulating a phase $n\theta$.
 The phase is then projected onto the atom number imbalance between the two sites through a second Ramsey $\pi/2$-pulse.

-From the measurements in Fig.~\ref{Fig4}, we extract the oscillation amplitude of the parity (imbalance) $A$ and derive the Fisher information $F = A^2 n^2$.
+From the measurements in Fig.~\ref{Fig4}\rm{b}, we extract the oscillation amplitude of the parity (imbalance) $A$ and derive the Fisher information $F = A^2 n^2$.
 The standard quantum limit corresponds to measurements with $n$ copies of the superposition state $(\ket{1,0} + \mathrm{i}\ket{0,1})/\sqrt{2}$.
-Using single entangled states, the Fisher information values achieved are 2.5(1), 5.6(2), 7.6(3), and 6.2(7) for clusters with $n=2, 3, 4$, and $5$, respectively.
-The derived phase sensitivities $\Delta \theta$ are, respectively, 0.64(2), 0.42(1), 0.36(1), and 0.40(2).
-For the four-body NOON state, this results in a 1.4(1)~dB enhancement in phase sensitivity beyond the standard quantum limit, confirming the improved precision achievable in quantum metrology.
+Using single entangled NOON states, the Fisher information values and the achieved derived phase sensitivities are listed for different atom number $n$:

+For the four-body NOON state, this results in a 1.7(1)~dB enhancement in phase sensitivity beyond the standard quantum limit, confirming the improved precision achievable in quantum metrology.

-Even when assessing the standard quantum limit, the superposition state itself is a quantum resource.
-For detecting energy shifts within a given double-well region, a single-atom superposition state should define the standard quantum limit, rather than $n$ independent copies of such states.
-With sufficient atoms in the cold ensemble, the main challenge is their distribution into the required double-well regions, as increasing independent copies without spatial constraints does not improve precision.
-Thus, Fisher information exceeding 1 confirms an advantage over classical methods (see Fig.~\ref{Fig4}\rm{c}).
-In this sense, our experiment achieves a larger enhancement in measuring this specific energy shift, achieving 8.8(2) dB in Fisher information.
-Moreover, this demonstrates that our cold-atom-based approach enables a scalable method for quantum sensing of spatially distributed fields.
+It is important to note that the sub-Poissonian number distribution of our initial states serves as a key quantum resource.
+In contrast, coherent states with Poissonian statistics are limited to precision at the standard quantum limit.
+The generation of NOON states in our experiment relies critically on the sub-Poissonian atom number statistics realized via atomic Mott insulators.
+With sufficiently large array of atomic clusters, these results demonstrate that our cold-atom platform offers a scalable and practical route for quantum sensing of spatially varying potentials.

-Finally, we observe spatially distributed oscillation patterns in quantum precision measurements (Fig.~\ref{FigS8}).
+Finally, we observe spatially distributed oscillation patterns in quantum precision measurements (Fig.~\ref{FigS10}\rm{b}).
 The central region shows the expected frequency scaling linearly with $n$, while phase shifts occur at the periphery, due to preparation inhomogeneities and spatial variations in the energy field.
 The oscillation frequency can be determined with high accuracy, making the NOON state suitable for measuring various interactions and energy shifts.
-To further enhance precision, optical tweezers could be employed to separate the atomic cluster into larger distance, thereby improving sensitivity to fields such as gravity.
+To further enhance precision, optical tweezers could be employed to separate the atomic cluster into larger distance~\cite{Kaufman2014,Murmann2015}, thereby improving sensitivity to fields such as gravity.